Cart (8) Items

 Compared to milk chocolate, dark chocolate’s got three times more antioxidants and slightly less sugar.
 Moreover, it seems that the milk in the milk chocolate can actually counteract the benefits of cocoa.
 Studies shows within an hour of consuming dark chocolate, there is a spike in the antioxidant levels in the bloodstream; with milk chocolate, no spike was observed.
 The milk inhibits the antioxidant activity of the chocolate and the absorption of phytonutrients.

-When those chocolate cravings hit, natural cocoa powder is your best best.
-Natural cocoa powder has 90% cocoa solids, and is high in those healthy polyphenols and phytonutrients.
-Not to mention, cocoa powder has the benefits of dark chocolate, minus the saturated fat.
+When those chocolate cravings hit, natural cacao powder is your best best.
+Natural cacao powder has 90% cocoa solids, and is high in those healthy polyphenols and phytonutrients.
+Not to mention, cacao powder has the benefits of dark chocolate, minus the saturated fat.
 Just a teaspoon of natural cocoa powder can give a boost in arterial function.

 Add it to a vegan smoothie with greens, like this Chocolate Peanut Butter Shake.